-What is a AGM Battery
+What is an AGM Battery

-Absorbed glass mat batteries or AGM batteries, became popular in the 1980s.
+Absorbed glass mat batteries, or AGM batteries, became popular in the 1980s.
 They were used to power motorcycles, military, aircraft, and submarines, but now you can find them in everyday cars and trucks.

 How do AGM batteries work